TryGhost/gctools/README.md

 # See all available options
 gctools json-split --help

-# Split a zip file into as many files needed for them to all be 50mb or below
+# Split a JSON file into as many files needed for them to hax a maximum of 50 posts per file
 gctools json-split /path/to/big-file.json --M 50
 ```